surya762811-commits/Customer-Retention-Attribution-Analysis-/Documentation/Business_Problem.md

 # Business Problem

-An e-commerce company wanted to answer the following business questions:
+An e-commerce company wanted to analyze customer behavior and marketing performance using transaction and marketing touchpoint data.

-1. How many customers return after their first purchase?
+The objectives of this project were:

-2. Which customers are likely to churn?
+1. Measure customer retention after the first purchase.

-3. What is the average time between customer purchases?
+2. Identify customers who did not return (customer drop-off).

-4. Which marketing channels generate the highest revenue?
+3. Calculate the average time between repeat purchases.

-5. Which acquisition channel brings the most valuable customers?
+4. Identify high-value customers based on total revenue.

-6. Who are the highest revenue-generating customers?
+5. Evaluate the effectiveness of marketing channels using First-Touch and Last-Touch Attribution.

-The objective was to improve customer retention strategies and optimize marketing spending by using customer transaction and marketing touchpoint data.
+6. Generate business insights to improve customer retention and marketing performance.